ShaYmez/EasyPal-Next/README.md

 ## In memory

 Dedicated to **Erik Sundstrup VK4AES (VK4ESK)**, creator of EasyPal, whose work inspired a generation of digital SSTV operators.
 Open source keeps it alive for many years to come.
+Credit goes to all who helped build the originl version.